velroy-moras/SeleniumTesting/README.md

-# MyProgramTime
+# Selenium Testing Scripts
-Projects and Assignments worked on.
+Here are few of my projects and assignments worked on.
+Includes everything for Web UI based testing.